ScreenJournal

 Transparency is non-negotiable.
 Employees know:

-- That AI analyzes the audio for quality and performance metrics
+• That AI transcribes and analyses the audio for quality and performance metrics

 No hidden surveillance.
 No secret recordings.
-A clear contract between employer and employee about what's measured and why.
+A clear contract between employer and employee about what's captured, what's kept, and why.

 How Voice Insights Feed the Weekly Report

-ScreenJournal delivers a unified AI report every Monday morning.
-Voice insights don't exist in a separate dashboard — they appear alongside screen activity data to give managers a complete view of each employee's week.
+ScreenJournal generates a unified AI report covering the week's work.
+Voice insights don't sit in a separate dashboard: they appear alongside screen activity data to give managers a complete view of each employee's week.

-Here's what a manager sees for a call center agent:
+Here's what a manager sees for a call centre agent:

 Effort Score: 82/100 (Team average: 74)